rohbdn07/rohbdn07/README.md

 - ⚠️ Note: Some earlier repositories were built during my initial learning journey and may be outdated or unmaintained.
 They reflect where I started.

 - 🔭 I've worked on several self-initiated projects driven by curiosity and a passion for learning.
-- 👯 Currently working as a Full-stack developer and QA Automation tester.
-Exploring AI and its related topics including LLMs, RAG, and MCP.
+- Currently, Exploring AI and its related topics including LLMs, RAG, and MCP.

 - 📫 How to reach me **rohit.raj.bhandari07@gmail.com**